 Academic History

-The legal battle culminated in a 2008 settlement, reportedly valued at $65 million, which included cash and Facebook stock.
+The legal dispute culminated in a 2008 settlement reportedly worth $65 million in cash and Facebook stock.

-Divya has been featured in various financial media outlets and publications, including Forbes, Financial Times, The New York Times, The Economic Times, Fortune India, and Business Insider.
+Narendra has been featured and quoted in leading global financial media outlets, including Forbes, Financial Times, The New York Times, Fortune India, The Economic Times, Business Insider, and more.